1923–24 Beşiktaş J.K. season

 The 1923–24 season was the 4th official football season for Beşiktaş J.K.
-They played in the new İstanbul Football League, in the newly formed Turkish Republic.
+They played in the new Istanbul Football League, in the newly formed Turkish Republic.
 Beşiktaş played along with the 2 other "İstanbul Giants": Fenerbahçe S.K. and Galatasaray S.K. for the first time ever.
-Beşiktaş qualified for the playoffs, defeated Süleymanie S.K. in the semi finals and Galatasaray S.K. in the final, to become the first ever champion.
+Beşiktaş qualified for the playoffs, defeated Süleymanie S.K. in the semi-finals and Galatasaray S.K. in the final, to become the first ever champion.
 It was the club's 4th official football championship.
 Beşiktaş also became the runner up in the first ever Istanbul Football Championship, losing to Harbiye S.K.
 0-2.

 Kit

 Beşiktaş used their original black and white kit.

 Season

-İstanbul Football League
+Istanbul Football League

 Beşiktaş, Galatasaray, Süleymaniye and Fenerbahçe qualified for the playoffs by finishing in the top 4.